Variations on $\Delta^1_1$ Determinacy and $\aleph_{\omega_1}$

-This is a statement $\Phi(S)$, where $\Phi(X)$ is a \PPi11 on \SSigma11 property.
+This is a statement $\Phi(S)$, where $\Phi(X)$ is a \PPi11 on \SSigma11 property of subsets $X \subs \omega \X \cN$.
 Reflection yields a \DDelta11 relation $D \sups S$ such that $\Phi(D)$.
-By shrinking $D$, if needed, we may ensure that its sections $D_{k}$ are Turing closed, preserving $\Phi(D)$.
-Now, $D_{k} \sups S_{k}$ and \Medcap{k}{D} contains no hyp-Turing cone.
-A contradiction ensues using \TDet{\DDelta11} and Martin's Lemma: each $D_{k}$, being cofinal in the degrees, contains a Turing cone, hence so does the intersection \Medcap{k}{D}. \end{proof}
+Shrink $D$, if need be, to ensure that its sections $D_{k}$ are Turing closed, preserving $\Phi(D)$ and $D \sups S$.
+Now, $D_{k} \sups S_{k}$ and \Medcap{D}{k} contains no hyp-Turing cone.
+A contradiction ensues using \TDet{\DDelta11} $\,+\,$ Martin's Lemma: each $D_{k}$, being cofinal in~\cD, contains a Turing cone hence, easily, so does \Medcap{D}{k}. \end{proof}